By Roger Spooner

 It might seem that the idea of returning to the Land of Israel had been part of the Jewish people’s spiritual beliefs from time immemorial….
 But there was an essential difference between this yearning and Zionism. … Instead of passively awaiting the coming of the Messiah, the Jewish people would take their fate into their own hands and transform their situation through their own action”.

 Theodor Herzl, who could be looked on as a founder of political Zionism, grew up in the environment of anti-Jewish pogroms post 1881 following the assassination of Tsar Alexander II.
 As a journalist he covered the Dreyfus affair in Paris where Dreyfus a Jewish captain in the French army was wrongly convicted of spying for Germany.
-Herzl returned to Vienna in 1906 and wrote Der Judenstaat.
+Herzl returned to Vienna and wrote Der Judenstaat.
 [The Jewish State].
 He tried to meet the Kaiser but failed.

 William Hechler the restorationist chaplain of the English embassy in Vienna saw Herzl’s book in a bookshop and introduced himself to the author and offered to help him.
 Hechler had been the tutor to Prince Ludwig, the son and heir of Frederick I, the Grand Duke of Baden and had developed very close links with the family.
 He had written a book on the restoration of the Jews to Palestine in 1882.
 He offered to introduce Herzl to the German political leadership such as the Grand Duke of Baden and the Kaiser.
 But he also introduced him to the European leadership as well.